 Cell Phones, Computers, and other Electronic Devices

-Campers are not allowed to bring cell phones, computers or other electronics to camp.
-Staff may bring these items to camp for use during time off only and never within sight or hearing of campers.
-All staff must turn in electronic devices to the Camp Director during the summer, and may check these items out during time off.
+Staff may bring cell phones, computers, and other electronic items to camp for use during time off only and never within sight or hearing of campers.
+All staff are asked to keep technology turned off and packed away until time off.
 If you want to bring a cell phone, computer, or other electronic device for program use, please speak to the Camp Director for permission.
 Staff should never allow campers to use their cell phones or computers.
-Camp-owned equipment is provided for program needs and should not be used for other purposes without special permission from the Program Director.
+Camp-owned equipment is provided for program needs and should not be used for other purposes without special permission from the Program Manager.

-If you love Christian Science, being outdoors, if you love children, if you enjoy camping, swimming, boating, horseback riding, mountain biking, arts & crafts, singing songs, and playing sports, then this summer you can get paid to have fun!
+If you love Christian Science, being outdoors, children, camping, swimming, boating, horseback riding, mountain biking, arts & crafts, singing songs, and playing sports, then this summer you can get paid to have fun!